 In July 2019, MPD, in partnership with the Department of Motor Vehicles (DMV), implemented enhanced data collection methods to enable officers to more effectively collect a variety of information about each police stop.
 This includes personal demographic information, the reason for the stop, and the outcome of the stop.
 MPD's Records Management System (RMS) also has been modified to allow information collection on stops, protective pat downs, and pre-arrest searches in discrete fields that will support data aggregation and analysis.
-(For definitions of these and other terms, please refer to the glossary.)
+(For definitions of these and other terms, please refer to the Glossary.)

 The result of these changes is comprehensive data on all MPD stops.
-This report is based on four weeks of data (July 22 through August 18, 2019) and is an initial snapshot based on a limited study period.
+The first report was based on data collected between July 22 and August 18, 2019.
+This second report on the data is based on nearly 24 weeks of data (July 22 through December 31, 2019).
+The data presented in this report shows very little difference from the data in the first time period.
 In addition to the information highlighted in this report, much of the data can be further analyzed by locations, demographics, or other variables.
-MPD encourages members of the public to review the data and ask us questions about information not yet covered by this report.
-This comprehensive data set of four weeks of police stops is available on the MPD open data page.
-Full data for 2019 will be published in 2020 and in 6-month increments thereafter.
+MPD encourages the public to review the data and ask us questions about information not yet covered by this report.
+This comprehensive data set is available on the MPD open data page.
+This data will be updated online twice a year and a report released annually.